 Most people have a handful of people in their lives that they are really close to.
 It could be their partners, siblings, parents, friends, and so on.
 And no matter which journey you embark upon, the love and support of these loved ones will always be very important.
 When it comes to skill development, you will look up to them to help you along the way.

 Help doesn’t always have to be active.
 It can be passive assistance too.
 For instance, you could ask your family or friends to keep an eye on you and keep you in line whenever they notice that you are steering off course.
-They can also maintain peace and quiet in the home when you are practicing your new skill.
+They can also maintain peace and quiet in the home when you are practising your new skill.
 They could also help you as spectators or listeners when you want to demonstrate your skill or progress.
 At the end of the day, your loved ones can play a huge role in your skill development.

 12. Do It With Someone Else